 Back in 2011, Google released their “Panda” update, which caused a LOT of turmoil in the world of businesses that had been using questionable SEO, some strategies that up until that point could make a positive impact on your search result placement just by gaming the algorithm.

 The Panda update penalized websites that relied on low-quality content that was stuffed with keywords.
-I remember some businesses that I was tracking, ones that I considered were doing questionable strategies, and saw the negative impact they felt due to this update.
+I remember some businesses that I was tracking, ones that I considered were doing questionable strategies and was curious to track how badly they fared, and saw the negative impact they felt due to this update.
 A couple of them dropped so far in search results that I could barely find them.

 So for 10 years now, it’s been terrible advice to load a page with a lot of keywords for no purpose other than to try to rank for those keywords.